Diseases & Conditions

 Medial Malleolus Fracture

 A medial malleolus fracture is a fracture of the lowest part of the tibia.
-Fractures of the medial malleolus may be isolated, but they are more commonly associated with fractures in other parts of the ankle.
+Although they may occur on their own, fractures of the medial malleolus most often occur together with fractures in other parts of the ankle.

 Nonsurgical Treatment